 DANCIN’ & DREAMIN’

-MP3 – A nice romantic fantasy waltz, recorded solo at Joe Danger in Houston after the rest of the Bradley Trio had left town.
+A romantic fantasy waltz, recorded solo at Joe Danger in Houston after the rest of the Bradley Trio had left town.
 My old Martin 12-string sounded good.

 BACK TO GRAND RAPIDS

-MP3 – Written and recorded in Midland, Texas after the Great Oil Price Crash of 1986, it was the only song of mine that made the A side of a 45, and got radio play in both Midland and Austin.
+Written and recorded in Midland, Texas after the Great Oil Price Crash of 1986, it was the only song of mine that made the A side of a 45, and got radio play in both Midland and Austin.
+Thanks to that, I had the surreal experience of pulling up to a fast food drive-through window while my song was playing on the radio.

 NOOKS & CRANNIES

-MP3 – Life is not like a road.
-Life is instead like big house.
+Life is not like a road.
+Life is instead like a big house.

-MP3 – My John Prine influence is showing.
+My John Prine influence is showing here.
+Not autobiographical.

 TOGETHER FOR A LONG, LONG TIME